 Nasturtium seeds are the edible, peppery seeds that form after nasturtium flowers.
-Pickled nasturtium seeds are a delicious alternative to capers.
-They are perfect for salads, pasta or any recipe that uses capers.
+Pickled nasturtium capers are a delicious alternative to traditional capers.
+They are perfect for salads, pasta, or any recipe that uses capers.

-All parts of the nasturtium are edible and have a sharp, peppery flavour.
+All parts of the nasturtium are edible and have a sharp, peppery flavor.

 - Add the leaves and flowers to your summer salads.

 - Use the flowers as a garnish for everything from pasta to potato salad.

 - Save the largest seeds for planting the next year.
 Allow them to dry out completely, then store them in an envelope with your other seeds.